The number one controversy in singing advice must be breath support.

 This is maybe the most tricky one, and I hear it the most often.
 What most people mean by that is lowering your diaphragm as much as possible when you inhale, as opposed to gathering tension in the shoulder area, as many do, especially beginners.

-If you need some background regarding the diaphragm and it’s function - in my article How the voice works I include a few great videos about the diaphragm.
+If you need some background regarding the diaphragm and its function - in my article How the voice works I include a few great videos about the diaphragm.

 2 'Sing from your belly'/'Breathe into the belly'